lukakostic/Maturskii/v0/Readme.md

-# Maturskii
+# maturskii

-# Concept
+# concept

-Quick & dirty flexible scripting and hacking-things-together language.
+quick & dirty flexible scripting and hacking-things-together language similar to javascript, but generally borrows concepts from many languages

-## Flexible, Quick & Dirty?
+## flexible, quick & dirty?

-Dirty because it doesnt save you froom undefined behaviour, and is very prone to it, as it lets users do almost anything.
-You can change some very fundamental parts of the language, such as renaming built in functions and operators.
-Your operators can be symbols or even strings ( '&' vs 'and' ) ?You can even replace the bracket/brace/pharentese symbols to some other symbols or strings.
-But thats what makes it flexible and quick to do small scripts and projects in.
+Dirty because it doesnt save you froom undefined behaviour, and is very prone to it, as it lets users do almost anything You can change some very fundamental parts of the language, such as renaming built in functions and operators Your operators can be symbols or even strings ( '&' vs 'and' ) ?You can even replace the bracket/brace/pharentese symbols to some other symbols or strings But thats what makes it flexible and quick to do small scripts and projects in

-Execute functions in local or global scopes, push things to global stack, and all kinds of other crazy things.
+Execute functions in local or global scopes, push things to global stack, and all kinds of other crazy things

-Aims to unify macros and functions to use same or similar syntax.
+Aims to unify macros and functions to use same or similar syntax

 You can of course do larger projects too but these are the downsides:
-- Not stricly typed, so you dont know what type or form an object is in.
+- Not stricly typed, so you dont know what type or form an object is in -?
--?
 No packages/imports
-- The user can easily brake things down the line by changing some fundamental parts of the language.
+- The user can easily brake things down the line by changing some fundamental parts of the language
-- Not the fastest thing around.
+- Not the fastest thing around
 -?
 No declarations, all implicitly declarated so prone to typos

-# Specs/Docs
+# specs/docs

-## Reserved chars (includes space):
+## reserved chars (includes space):
 (){}[] ,

+## variables
+all variables are either literal or objects

+## literals
+numbers  //all floats
+strings //chars are strings of length 1 null
+//bools are 0 and >0
+//indexes and bools are internally rounded

+## objects
+all objects have intrinsic value (can be literal or object) and properties all properties are objects

+## value vs reference
+you can instantiate things as either by value or by reference references act as pointers, but you can set actual value of the object they are refering to

 () same as in c,c#,js..
 <identifier>(){} for functions